-(2) The Master's overall grade is calculated according to the Special Provisions of these exam regulations.
-For the Master's grade, §14 (2) and §14 (3)(2) apply accordingly.
+(2) The Master's overall grade is calculated according to the Special Provisions of these exam regulations. § 14 paragraphs (2) and (3)(2) apply accordingly.

 VIII.
 Certificates

 § 22 Certificate and other documentation

 (1) If the candidate has passed the Master's examination, he or she receives a certificate.
 The certificate details the overall grade and the Master's thesis topic.
 The certificate is signed by the Dean of the Faculty of Science and by the head of the board of examiners.
 It bears the date of the day on which the last piece of assessment for the Master's examination was completed.
 It is issued in German; an English translation will be issued upon application.